cmdcolin/oddgenes/README.md

 strategy, the max bin size is listed as 2^29).
 The CSI index format was created to help index BAM and tabix files with large chromosomes.

+Bonus: I made a web tool to help visualize BAI files to show how the binning index works https://cmdcolin.github.io/bam_index_visualizer/

 ## Humongous chromosomes V2

 The axolotl genome has individual chromosomes that are of size 3.14 Gbp